MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-create-phone-report.md

 You can create responsive visuals and responsive slicers that resize anywhere.
 If you add filters to your report, they show up automatically in the optimized report.

-## Lay out a portrait version of a report page
+## Create a mobile-optimized portrait version of a report page

 The first step is to create the report in the regular web view.
 After you've created the report, you can optimize it for phones and tablets.